 Anne Genge, CEO, Alexio Corporation

 Anne Genge is an award-winning privacy and cybersecurity educator and innovator.
-She understands the unique challenges of small businesses and has made it her mission to provide understandable data security strategies to everyone working with customer, client, and patient data.
-More information is available getalexio.com/about-us
+She understands the unique challenges of small businesses and has made it her mission to provide understandable data security strategies to everyone working with a customer, client, and patient data.
+More information is available at getalexio.com/about-us